 Hardy hibiscus pruning isn’t complicated but there are a few things you should know in order to keep the plant looking its best.

 Cut any dead stems or branches down to about 8 to 12 inches (20-30 cm.) in fall, just before applying a protective cover of mulch.
 Remove the mulch in spring, when you’re sure there’s no danger of hard freezes.
 If any branches froze during the winter, cut these to the ground.

 When new growth appears, you can trim and shape the plant, as desired.
 Keep in mind that perennial hibiscus is a slow starter, so don’t worry if no growth is present in early spring.
 It may take a string of warm days before the plant decides to emerge.

 Pinch back growing tips with your fingers when the plant reaches a height of about 6 inches (15 cm.).
 Pinching will encourage the plant to branch out, which means a bushier plant with more blooms.

 Don’t wait too long, as flowers bloom on new growth and pinching too late may delay flowering.
 However, you can pinch the plant’s growing tips again at 10 to 12 inches (25-30 cm.) if growth appears spindly or thin.

-Deadhead wilted blooms throughout the season to keep the plant need and to encourage a longer blooming period.
+Deadhead wilted blooms throughout the season to keep the plant neat and to encourage a longer blooming period.
 To deadhead, simply pinch the old blooms with your fingernails, or snip them with pruners.